grafana/grafana/docs/sources/installation/security.md

 ## Proxy server

 Require all network requests being made by Grafana to go through a proxy server.
-Refer to [Running Grafana behind a reverse proxy](https://grafana.com/docs/grafana/latest/installation/behind_proxy/) for examples.

 ## Limit Viewer query permissions